Poodles are one of the most diverse dog breeds out there. There are three “types” of poodles – the toy, miniature, and standard.

 Royal Canin Poodle Dry Dog Food

-Due to their small(er) size, I usually recommend Royal Canin's Poodle puppy formula.
-Royal Canin provides excellent quality nutrition and a “pedigree” to back up its good reputation.
+Royal Canin provides excellent quality nutrition and a “pedigree” to support its reputation.

-The Poodle has a long muzzle and a “scissors” bite.
-Unique flat, square kibble will make it easier for small mouths to pick up and chew.
+The unique flat, square kibble of Royal Canin makes it easier for their small mouths to pick up and chew.

-This is why it is crucial to feed your Poodle just enough of the right balance of nutrients.
+This is why feeding your Poodle enough of the right balance of nutrients is crucial.

 Hill’s Science Diet Large Breed Puppy